NWChemEx/TAMM/src/tammy/TAMM Index Spaces.md

 A tensor's dimension is defined in terms of `TiledIndexRange` objects.

-NOTE: An `TiledIndexSpace` might be provide routines to obtain specific index ranges as a map, with key being a string ("occ," "virt," etc.).
+NOTE: An `TiledIndexSpace` might provide routines to obtain specific index ranges as a map, with key being a string ("occ," "virt," etc.).
 ```c++
 TiledIndexRange ir1 = is1.range("occ");
 ```